30 Jun

 Harder to Recycle Items

 Plastic film, especially plastic bags need to be recycled correctly.
 They can wrap around recycling machine parts and cause damage.
 Most supermarkets have bins that recycle plastic bags such as newspaper bags or shrinkwrap.
-(Remove any stickers) Recycle Wine Corks.
+(Remove any stickers or else you might be contaminating everything.)

 Eco-Friendly, Green Reusable Coffee Cup